 - GPU cores handle multiple tasks simultaneously, supporting the parallel processing necessary to display graphical data efficiently.
 Each core can manage numerous threads to streamline concurrent operations.

-- GPU cores are simpler than CPU cores, enabling many cores to be deployed to address parallel workloads and advanced scientific research.
+- GPU cores are constructed differently than CPU cores, enabling many cores to be deployed to address parallel workloads and advanced scientific research.
 In some cases, a high-performance GPU may have thousands of cores.

 - Cores are optimized to increase the processor’s performance with the floating-point calculations important for tasks like displaying images or teaching machine learning models.
 They share resources such as cache memory for efficiency.